Deprecate each_with_index and each_with_object in favor of with_index and with_object

 each.
 People don't need to ask if there's a

 map_with_index method, they can just try chaining it the same way and it works!
 I realized this when teaching new Rubyists, because they often ask those questions.

 each_with_index but it is a one-character change to use

 Forgive me if this has been brought up recently, but I couldn't find any discussion on it.

-Updated by trans (Thomas Sawyer) over 4 years ago
+Updated by trans (Thomas Sawyer) about 8 years ago

 If Functors* (https://bugs.ruby-lang.org/issues/6594) could be built into the language proper, then what you suggest should be possible with essentially no performance penalties at all.